Bone Wars: 1877–1892: Como Bluff finds

 In 1877, Marsh received a letter from Arthur Lakes, a schoolteacher in Golden, Colorado.
 Lakes reported that he had been hiking in the mountains near the town of Morrison, when he and his friend, H. C. Beckwith, discovered massive bones embedded in the rock.
 Lakes further advised that the bones were "apparently a vertebra and a humerus bone of some gigantic saurian."
 While awaiting Marsh's reply, Lakes dug up more "colossal" bones and sent them to New Haven.
 As Marsh was slow to respond, Lakes also sent a shipment of bones to Cope.

 When Marsh responded to Lakes, he paid the prospector $100, urging him to keep the finds a secret.
-Learning that Lakes had corresponded with Cope, Marsh sent his field collector Benjamin Mudge to Morrison to secure Lakes' services.
+Learning that Lakes had corresponded with Cope, Marsh sent his field collector Benjamin Franklin Mudge to Morrison to secure Lakes' services.
 Marsh published a description of Lakes' discoveries in the American Journal of Science on July 1, and before Cope could publish his own interpretation of the finds, Lakes wrote to him that the bones should be shipped to Marsh, a severe insult to Cope.

 A second letter arrived from the west, this time addressed to Cope.
 The writer, O. W. Lucas, was a naturalist who had been collecting plants near Cañon City, Colorado when he came upon an assortment of fossil bones.
 After receiving more samples from Lucas, Cope concluded the dinosaurs were large herbivores, gleefully noting that the specimen was larger than any other previously described, including Lakes' discovery.
 Hearing of Lucas' finds, Marsh instructed Mudge and a former student, Samuel Wendell Williston, to set up a quarry on his behalf near Cañon.
 Unfortunately for Marsh, he learned from Williston that Lucas was finding the best bones and refused to quit Cope to come work for Marsh.
 Marsh ordered Williston back to Morrison, where Marsh's small quarry collapsed and nearly killed his assistants.
 This setback would have dried up Marsh's bone supply from the west, if not for receipt of a third letter.